Painted Interiors Conservation & Cleaning

 Arte Conservation Ltd, incorporating The Wall Paintings Workshop, are a long-established firm of ICON-accredited consultants and conservators specialising in the conservation and restoration of wall paintings, easel paintings and the decorative arts.
 Our portfolio also includes the conservation and restoration of mosaics, polychrome sculpture, monuments and historic plasterwork at our well-equipped studio or on site where necessary.
 Clients include English Heritage, the National Trust, cathedrals, churches, public and private owners of historic buildings and museums including the National Maritime Museum.

 Campbell Smith & Co have created and restored fine interiors since 1873.
 Our decorators are highly skilled in historic decorative finishes such as distempers, flat oil paints and limewash, gilding, stencilling, trompe l’oeil, mural, marbling and graining techniques as well as the restoration of historic interior fabrics.
-Through our in-house experience, the National Collection for Historic Decoration, and our alliance with Crick Smith University of Lincoln, we undertake thorough analysis, tests and detailed reports on historic decorative finishes.
+We undertake thorough analysis, tests and detailed reports on historic decorative finishes.
 Using this research we can develop new schemes or preserve existing schemes whilst ensuring that any new finishes are fully reversible.

 For the past 25 years Helen Hughes, an ICON accredited conservator and